Anthony4044/MakeSoft-SOEN341_Project_F24/docs/activity_logs/sprint1_log.md

 - Creating Sprint Plan

 **Comments/Notes:**
-- "Worked on updating the sprint plan by organizing tasks and user stories.
+- Worked on updating the sprint plan by organizing tasks and user stories.
 Prioritized high-risk tasks and ensured proper assignment to the responsible team members.
-This also involved estimating story points and adjusting priorities where necessary."
+This also involved estimating story points and adjusting priorities where necessary.

   ---